Why Senior Data Engineers Are Failing 2026 Tech Screens

 Bad framing: “I haven’t worked with vector databases before.”

-Good framing: "I haven't built RAG evaluation harnesses at production scale yet, but I've spent 8 years debugging silent data corruption in pipelines, which taught me how to think about observability and verification.
-I've been building with pgvector for the last few weeks and here's what I've found about metadata filtering bottlenecks at scale."
+Good framing: “I haven’t built RAG evaluation harnesses at production scale yet, but I have spent 8 years debugging silent data corruption in pipelines, which taught me how to think about observability and verification.
+I have been building with pgvector for the last few weeks and here is what I have found about metadata filtering bottlenecks at scale.”

-The candidates who struggle are the ones who hide, over-explain, or apologize.
-The candidates who succeed own their story and pivot to value.
+Candidates who struggle hide, over-explain, or apologize.
+Candidates who succeed own their story and pivot to value.

 -- Your Spark pipeline debugging instinct transfers directly